-Watch them carefully during this introduction period and if they show any signs of lethargy, looking tatty, bloody diarrhea – isolate them and treat immediately.
+Watch them carefully during this introduction period and if they show any signs of lethargy, looking tatty, bloody diarrhea – isolate them and treat them immediately.

 I cannot stress enough the devastation coccidiosis can cause in a henhouse.
 Although I have never experienced it myself, it is heartbreaking to watch.

-As noted many times before prevention is better than cure, so probiotics added to water, a clean henhouse and frequent health checks can all help to avoid this devastating disease.
+As noted many times before prevention is better than cure, so probiotics added to water, a clean henhouse, and frequent health checks can all help to avoid this devastating disease.

-This is one of the few parasites which we’ve written about that can effect both humans and chickens.
+This is one of the few parasites which we’ve written about that can affect both humans and chickens.
 In fact, it’s estimated that 1/3 of people will be infected by Toxoplasma gondii during their lifetime.

-It is spread by rodents, flies and cockroaches and is found in the poop of infected animals.
+It is spread by rodents, flies, and cockroaches and is found in the poop of infected animals.

-Toxoplasmosis is harmless although to prevent you catching it care should be taken to always wash you’re your hands after being with your birds and make sure to use gloves when you clean out the coop.
+Toxoplasmosis is harmless although to prevent you from catching it care should be taken to always wash you’re your hands after being with your birds and make sure to use gloves when you clean out the coop.

 Giardiasis is an incredibly rare parasite and it is usually not problematic unless it overruns the immune system.

-Chickens normally catch this parasite through pecking at infected poop (dog, cat etc.) and symptoms include brown watery diarrhea, weight loss and dehydration.
+Chickens normally catch this parasite through pecking at infected poop (dog, cat, etc.) and symptoms include brown watery diarrhea, weight loss, and dehydration.

-If you suspect your chickens have Giardiasis, visit your local vet and they will prescribe your chickens antibiotics.
+If you suspect your chickens have Giardiasis, visit your local vet and they will prescribe your chicken’s antibiotics.